-All five cooperators reported a relatively modest increase in reproductive results for 2014, which normally is consistent with the lower than average rainfall events of late spring.
-Green Diamond (2014) has reported a sharp increase in NSO sites within their barred owl removal experiment area in the Lower Mad River, providing what appears to be important information relative to spotted/barred owl interaction.
+All five cooperators reported mixed reproductive results for 2015.
+Typically, lower than average rainfall events of late spring results in higher than average reproduction.
+For the second year in a row, the Willow Creek Study Area had an excellent reproductive year (0.85 young/pair).
+Green Diamond reported (2014) a sharp increase in NSO sites within their barred owl removal experiment area in the Lower Mad River, providing what appears to be important information relative to spotted/barred owl interaction.